lhoenig/clifu/README.md

 clifu
 =====

 Command line interface for commandlinefu.com, written in C and using curses.
+Allows you to get some prompt inspiration where you need it, whithout leaving the terminal.

 ## Dependencies
 * curl